yovko93/BinanceCryptoPriceAPP/README.md

 ## Overview
 This project is a C# application that utilizes the Binance WebSocket API to collect price data for BTCUSDT, ADAUSDT, and ETHUSDT symbols.
 The application stores the price data in a relational database and exposes an HTTP API for querying average prices and calculating simple moving averages.
 It also includes a Console application for direct interaction.
 The application structure consists class libraries for managing the data logic and help services.
+This project contains a Docker setup for a PostgreSQL database and a Binance crypto price API.

 ## Tech Stack
 - ASP.NET
 - PostgreSQL
 - EntityFramework
+- Docker

 ## Installation and Setup
 1. Clone the Repository: